TkkrLab/website/content/cybersaturdays/2021_09_18_nederlandse_cyborg_patrick_paumen.en.md

 Costs : Free reading, see above prices for implanting a chip.

+Corona rules : We check on coronatoegangsbewijs.
+Keep distance and with symptoms stay at home.

 Disclaimer : TkkrLab Foundation, Dangerous Things and Piercing Studio Utrecht are excluded from any responsibility for the implantation of a chip.

 <hr>